abbyazari/abbyazari.github.io/_pages/publications.md

 ### 2020

+* Paranicas, C., Thomsen, M., Kollmann, P., **Azari, A.**, Bader, A., Badman, S., Dumont, M., Kinrade, J., Krupp, N., Roussos, E. "Inflow speed analysis of interchange injections in Saturn's magnetosphere".

+  *This work consists of estimations of inflow velocities of mass transport events around Saturn.
+These estimations are essential for improving understanding of system wide plasma circulation around giant planets.
+Accepted for publication 9/1/2020.*

 * Dewey, R., Slavin, J., Raines, J., **Azari, A. R.**, Sun, W. "MESSENGER observations of flow braking and flux pileup of dipolarizations in Mercury's magnetotail: Evidence for current wedge formation".

   *This work discusses dipolarizations at Mercury and presents a cross-planetary comparison with Earth's substorm current wedge formation.
 Accepted for publiication, 8/21/2020.*